Jeremiah 24:1-3

 God discerns and evaluates His people according to His sovereign purposes, even in the midst of national judgment.

-2 One basket had very good figs, like the figs that are first-ripe; and the other basket had very bad figs, which could not be eaten, they were so bad.
+2 One basket had very good figs, like those that ripen early, but the other basket contained very poor figs, so bad they could not be eaten.

 God discerns and evaluates His people according to His sovereign purposes, even in the midst of national judgment.